 If the National Anthem is to be played, God Defend New Zealand, is appropriate.
 It should not be played while the Vice-regal party is moving to or from their seats.
 When the National Anthem is played, everybody should be standing still and not talking.

 Please contact Government House to discuss dietary requirements for Their Excellencies.

 Government House must be advised of the appropriate dress for the occasion.
-Generally, it will either be Formal-black tie/evening dress short or long; Informal-lounge suit/day dress; or Casual-jacket and tie/day dress.
+Generally, it will either be Formal-black tie/evening dress short or long; Informal-business wear/day dress; or Casual-jacket and tie/day dress.